piyushthange/PiNux/README.md

 # Real Mode Development

+### *Real Mode*

 Modern Operating systems run in Protected Mode, due to reason of security, \
 less memory access & 16 bits accessible at one time in Real Mode. only 1MB \
 of RAM is accissible which is done through segmentation model.
 Doesn't \
 matter how much RAM you have.
-Real Mode is based on x86 design & has some \
+Real Mode is based on x86 from 1970 design & has \
-limitations.
-All the code in Real Mode is required to be 16 bits.
-There's \
+some limitations.
+All the code in Real Mode is required to be 16 bits. \
-no memory security nor hardware security & Simple user program can destroy \
+There's no memory security nor hardware security & Simple user program can \
-OS.
+destroy OS.
 In Real mode only 8 & 16 bit registers are accissible hence only \
-requestmemory address offsets of upto 65535.
-Operations can only be done \
+request memory address offsets/Numbers of upto 65535. \
-with 16 bit numbers.
+Operations can only be done with 16 bit numbers.

-### *Segmentation Memory Model.*
+### *Segmentation Memory Model*

 Memory is accessed by segment & an offset
 For bootloader use the following command to create a bin out of an asm\

-### *Creation of bootloader.*
+### *Creation of bootloader*

 Use `bootloader/boot.asm` for generating `boot.bin`